stencylxd/masker/pages/coding.md

 But don't worry, you don't have to do that stuff in Masker.
 Every variable you make is automatically assigned the string data type.

 ## Statements
-Now that you know variables and data types, it's time for the meat and potatos.<br>
+Now that you know variables and data types, it's time for the meat and potatoes.<br>
 Statements are what make up your code.
 They are very important.<br>
-As of right now, there are 17 statements in Masker.<br>
+As of right now, there are 18 statements in Masker.<br>
 This section will tell you the syntax for all of the statements.
 <br><br>
 To write code comments:<br>